Have a way with words?

 15. Blue Mountain Arts

-This is a more family-friendly greeting card company that has an emphasis on interpersonal relationships.
+This is a more family-friendly greeting card company that emphasizes interpersonal relationships.

-They accept email and snail mail, but one important note: no rhyming poetry!
+They accept submissions via email and snail mail, but one important note: no rhyming poetry!

 16. Freedom Greetings